Hassan-Shabbir/Yesod-Test/README.md

 # Yesod Web App
-To setup haskell on your computer, see the next section titled "Haskell Setup".
+To setup haskell on your computer, see the next section titled "Haskell Setup" to install `stack` the build tool for Haskell.
 This will take forever, since it downloads all relevant Haskell files and compiler.
 Then, git clone this project and `cd` into it.
 Finally, run the following command: `stack runghc helloworld.hs` to run the correct file on localhost, port 3000.